-- 1. Regardless of the number of health care providers involved, a non-admitted patient service event must be counted once only. - 2.
+- 1. Regardless of the number of healthcare providers involved, a non-admitted patient service event must be counted once only. - 2.
 Only one non-admitted patient service event may be counted for a patient at a clinic on a given calendar day. - 3.
-Services provided to patients in the admitted or emergency department settings must not be counted as non-admitted patient service events. - 4.
+Services provided to patients in the admitted or emergency care settings must not be counted as non-admitted patient service events. - 4.
 Non-admitted services events delivered via telehealth where two public hospital service non-admitted clinics are involved are counted twice.
-One service event is counted at the clinic where the patient attends and one service event is counted at the clinic providing the consultation.
-Please refer to section 2.5 for further information on counting telehealth services. - 5.
-Procedures performed by the patient in their own home without the presence of a health care provider may be counted as a non-admitted patient service event.
-Please refer to section 2.11 for further information. - 6.
+One service event is counted at the clinic where the patient attends, and one service event is counted at the clinic providing the consultation.
+Please refer to Section 2.5 for further information on counting telehealth services. - Procedures performed by the patient in their own home without the presence of a healthcare provider may be counted as a non-admitted patient service event.
+Please refer to Section 2.11 for further information. - 6.
 A non-admitted patient discussed at a multidisciplinary case conference (MDCC) may be counted as a non-admitted patient service event when the patient is not present.

 2.3.
-Non-admitted patient service events involving multiple health care providers
+Non-admitted patient service events involving multiple healthcare providers

-A non-admitted patient service event must be counted once only, regardless of the number of health care providers present.
+A non-admitted patient service event must be counted once only, regardless of the number of healthcare providers present.

-In 2018-19, the multiple health care provider indicator will identify non-admitted patient service events where three or more health care providers (each from a different specialty) are involved.
+The multiple healthcare provider indicator will identify non-admitted patient service events where three or more healthcare providers (each from a different specialty) are involved.

-- a) Non-admitted services involving multiple health care providers are counted as one non-admitted patient service event. - b) Irrespective of whether the patient was seen jointly or separately by multiple providers, only one non-admitted patient service event may be counted for a patient at a clinic on a given calendar day. - c) The multiple health care provider indicator can be used to identify service events with three or more health care providers (each from a different specialty).
+- Non-admitted services involving multiple healthcare providers are counted as one non-admitted patient service event. - Irrespective of whether the patient was seen jointly or separately by multiple providers, only one non-admitted patient service event may be counted for a patient at a clinic on a given calendar day. - The multiple healthcare provider indicator can be used to identify service events with three or more healthcare providers (each from a different specialty).

-The health care providers may be of the same profession (medical, nursing or allied health).
+The healthcare providers may be of the same profession (medical, nursing or allied health).
 However, they must each have a different speciality so that the care provided by each provider is unique and meets the definition of a non-admitted patient service event.
-The data element Multiple health care provider status is included in the Non-Admitted Patient Care NBEDS to record this type of non-admitted patient service event.
+The data element Multiple healthcare provider status is included in the non-admitted patient NBEDS to record this type of non-admitted patient service event.